WANT TO EAT LIKE A ROYAL – THEN TRY THIS SALMON PIE

 I love cooking programmes that, as well as showcasing inspiring food, also give a sense of place and history.
 This is what happened when I watched a recent series on the favourite foods of the British Royal family – with recipes cooked by past royal chefs.

 This is how I came to be cooking this salmon pie – and I really don’t understand why it is not a standard dish in everyone’s repertoire – it’s simply delicious!
 It also just so happens to have been one of Prince Philip’s favourite dishes that was regularly on the menu at Balmoral whenever a salmon had been landed.
+We should be so luicky!

 The retired royal chef, who cooked this for the television programme, got me in by saying that it was infinitely versatile and open to ingredients that you had to hand – my kind of cooking.

 I like to start with whatever I have in the garden and be inspired to go from there.
-The jug on my cooktop attests to this.
+The jug of herbs on my cooktop attests to this.
 Picked straight from the garden, I had tarragon, parsley, sorrel and fennel fronds

 This recipe is a layered puff pastry salmon parcel.
 One layer is sauteed mushrooms. onion and tarragon with sorrel with rice, but you can substitute the onion for leek, the tarragon for dill/fennel and the sorrel for spinach.
 Now that’s my kind of recipe.